 Thermal comfort describes the state in which people feel satisfied with the thermal environment.

+Hea 03 Thermal comfort

 The term thermal environment is described by air temperature, radiation temperature due to radiation exchange with surrounding surfaces, air velocity in the living zone, and relative humidity.
 Both high and low air temperatures can cause discomfort and health problems.